corjanZee/cryptoWebApp/README.md

 # Crypto web app
+The following application is used to create, update, search and delete cypto currencies.
+The technology stacks used are as follows

+- Mongo Db to store the data
+- Entity framework as the ORM
+- asp.net core 8

-The following are list of operations which can be done to crypto application
+The operations which can be conducted are listed below

 | Operation | HttpType   | Endpoint                                                  |
 |-----------|------------|-----------------------------------------------------------|